 Where to Rent You Bike

-Rent your bike from Pete of Stay Classy Bike Rentals.
-He’s like the Uber of bike rentals.
-Instead of having to go to a shop to rent a bike, he brings the bike to you.
+Stay Classy is the Uber of bike rentals.
+Instead of having to go to a shop to rent a bike, Pete brings the bike to you.
 And when you’re finished with it, just lock it up where you are, take a picture of it, message Pete the location, and he’ll pick it up.
 I'll never look at renting bikes the same way again!

 Bikes from Pete are $35 for the first day, then $10 each day thereafter, so for your 48 hours in San Diego it’ll cost you $45.